terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_3.md

 $ python insert_data.py
 ```

-To check if the data is insert correctly, we can use the `terminusdb alldocs` command again:
+To check if the data is insert correctly, we can use the `tdbpy alldocs` command again:

 ```
-$ terminusdb alldocs --type Employee
+$ tdbpy alldocs --type Employee
 ```

 Or if the data is on TerminusX, you can check it in the [TerminusX dashboard](https://dashboard.terminusdb.com/)